 APPROVED: A vote for approval indicates that the IRB has concluded that the research and consent/assent forms meet the federal criteria for approval.
 IRB approval verifies that the IRB agrees with the assessment of the protocol and/or specific findings as described by the PI in the application.
-IRB staff send the investigator an approval letter, which includes valid dates of IRB approval.
+IRB staff issue approval to the investigator, which includes valid dates of IRB approval.

-REVISIONS and/or ADDITIONAL INFORMATION REQUIRED: A vote for revisions indicates that the IRB has approved the protocol pending submission of minor revisions and that the IRB has given the individual chairing the meeting, the IRB Chair, the primary reviewer, and/or the IRB Manager the authority to approve the minor revisions.
+REVISIONS and/or ADDITIONAL INFORMATION REQUIRED: A vote for revisions indicates that the IRB has approved the protocol pending submission of minor revisions and that the IRB has given the individual chairing the meeting (and/or other IRB member with appropriate expertise or qualifications) the authority to approve the minor revisions.
 IRB staff send the investigator a letter describing the revisions requested by the IRB.

-The PI responds to the IRB's suggested revisions in writing and sends the response to the IRB Office, which gives the response to the IRB Manager, IRB Chair, primary reviewer, or member who chaired the meeting for further review.
+The PI responds to the IRB's suggested revisions in writing and sends the response to the IRB Office, which gives the response to the IRB Chair (and/or other IRB member with appropriate expertise or qualifications).
 The Chair or designee may forward the responses to the entire IRB for additional review, request additional information, or approve.

-TABLED: A vote of tabled indicates that the IRB withholds approval pending submission of major revisions/additional information.
+TABLED: A vote of tabled indicates that the IRB withholds approval pending submission of major revisions and/or additional information.
 IRB staff send the investigator a letter listing the reasons for tabling and include a description of the revisions or clarifications requested.
 For some studies, the IRB may appoint one or more members of the IRB to discuss the reasons with the investigator.
 If the vote is for tabled: 1) IRB staff may schedule the PI's response to the requested revisions for review by the full committee; the IRB does not require the PI to attend, or 2) the PI needs to attend the future IRB meeting at which the IRB reviews his/her response to discuss or answer IRB concerns or questions.
 IRB staff notify the PI of the request for him/her to attend that future IRB meeting.